Mind-Surfer/ansible/README.md

 The supported tags are: -

-- v1.00
+- v1..*.*
 - latest

-The tag latest is an identicle copy of the most recent stable version.
+The tag latest is an identical copy of the most recent stable version.

 ## Package and Security Updates